Hidden Factors

 Auditory Environment & Productivity

-Music supported focus during demanding tasks, while silence often led to boredom and skipped work.
+Music supported focus during cognitively demanding tasks, while silence often led to boredom and skipped work.

 Influence of Intensity on Mood

-Task and music intensity needed to align; low-intensity tasks without sound felt dull and increased distraction.
+Task and stimulation levels needed to align.
+Low-intensity tasks without sound felt dull and increased distraction.

 Variation within Same Activity

-The same task felt different over time, shaped by mood, timing, and context rather than music alone.
+The same task produced different outcomes over time, shaped more by mood, timing, and context than by the task itself.

 Source of Enjoyment